 3. Band Assisted Dips

-Using a resistance band can help you build the strength and stability you need to support your body weight while doing dip stand exercises.
+Using a resistance band to assist your dips can help you build the strength and stability you need to support your body weight while doing dip bar exercises.
 It might take some experimentation to find the right resistance band tension to support your body weight while still providing an effective workout.

 See our guide on assist bands here.